 - Now multiply it by a factor of twenty to get the p-alkalinity result.

 - Record and then write it on the log.

 - To obtain total alkalinity of the solution; take the sample in another test tube.

 - Add few Bromcresol green-methyl indicator powders to the solution.

 - Mix the solution; soon you will notice that the solution turns into green.

 - Now add H2SO4 drop by drop.

-- Count the number of drops it require to make the colour disappear.
+- Count the number of drops it requires to make the color disappear.